-They know things about me, and they know my patterns.
+They know things about you and they know your patterns.
 Ultimately, you’re going to pay more for customer intimacy.

 A product or service leader strives to put the most innovative product or service on the market.
-Features of product/service leadership include ensuring they have specialism, functional expertise, operate projects or programs of work, and are set up to foster innovation and creativity.
+Features of product and service leadership include ensuring they have specialism, functional expertise, operate projects or programs of work, and are set up to foster innovation and creativity.

 For instance, take a look at Apple.
 They may have engineers focusing solely on a single element of the screen.
 Just recently, they also hired sleep experts to conduct research which will presumably be integrated into future products.
 All these components must come together, but it starts with deep specialists in each of their areas looking at new features, product or services and new ways to do it.

-The big challenge in a business pursuing product/service leadership when you rely on functions and specialists is this: How do they bring them together to coordinate the end-2-end value stream?
+The big challenge in a business pursuing product/service leadership relying on functions and specialists is this: How do they bring them together to coordinate the end-to-end value stream?